MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 ## Clean up resources

-Because you have not yet deployed your Quarkus app on Azure, there are no resources to clean up for the Quarkus app.
+This article does not direct you to deploy your Quarkus app on Azure.
+There are no resources to clean up for the Quarkus app.
 You can follow the guidance referenced in the next section to deploy a Quarkus app on Azure and adapt it to this app.

-If you are completely done with the resources for this sample, app, the steps in this section will guide you to clean up the Entra ID resources.
-Removing unused Entra ID resources is a very important security best practice.
+If you are done with the resources for this sample app, the steps in this section guide you to clean up the Entra ID resources.
+Removing unused Entra ID resources is an important security best practice.

 1. Remove the app registration you created by following the steps in [Remove an application registered with the Microsoft identity platform](/entra/identity-platform/howto-remove-app).
 You only need to follow the steps in the section **Remove an application authored by you or your organization**.
 1. The act of removing the app registration should also delete the enterprise application.
 For more information about deleting enterprise applications, see [Delete an enterprise application](/entra/identity/enterprise-apps/delete-application-portal).